James Cowan (New Zealand writer): Author

 The First Labour Government granted James Cowan a pension in 1935, one of the first two New Zealand writers to receive state support.
 The deputation asking for this pension said of Cowan that he 'had never made any money out of his historical books but had done very good work for the country'.

+In 1940, a series of history books were published as part of New Zealand's centennial celebrations.
+One, Settlers and pioneers, was authored by Cowan although it was not to the standard of many of his earlier works.
+He had to make editorial compromises, including the excision of content concerning the New Zealand Wars.
+He was also distressed at the lack of discussion of his writings in another title in the history series relating to the work of authors and artists in New Zealand.

-Personal life and death
+Later life

-Cowan died on 6 September 1943 in Wellington, and was survived by his wife Eileen Cowan and his two sons Roy and Jack.
+By 1941, Cowan's health was in serious decline and he was hospitalised the following year.
+He died on 6 September 1943 at Ōtaki Beach hospital in Wellington, and was survived by his wife Eileen Cowan and his two sons, Roy and Jack.